 Globaltrans provides freight rail transportation, railcar leasing and ancillary services to clients in Russia, the CIS countries and the Baltics.

-Adjusted Revenue in H1 2016.
-The Group's Freight Rail Turnover is a measure of freight carriage activity over a particular period calculated as the sum of tonnage of each loaded trip multiplied by the distance of each loaded trip, expressed in tonnes-km.
-It includes volumes transported by the Engaged Fleet, unless otherwise stated.
+With one of the largest railcar fleets among its peers, Globaltrans secured a 8% share of Russia’s overall transportation volumes in H1 2019.
+The Group’s extensive transportation network covers all major industrial regions in Russia.
+In H1 2019 the Group's Freight Rail Turnover is a measure of freight carriage activity over a particular period calculated as the sum of tonnage of each loaded trip multiplied by the distance of each loaded trip, expressed in tonnes-km.
+It excludes volumes transported by Engaged Fleet and performance of the petrochemical tank container segment, unless otherwise stated.

 One of Globaltrans’ key competitive advantages is its large, modern fleet, which is primarily made up of universal Gondola is an open-top type of rolling stock that is used for carrying loose bulk materials.

-Owned Fleet with an average age of 10 years as of 30 June 2016.
+Owned Fleet with an average age of 11 years as of 30 June 2019.

 Globaltrans consistently invests in fleet and route management to ensure customers receive the highest levels of efficiency and service.
 The hub of the Group’s centralized logistics system is a single dispatching centre, which works 24 hours a day, seven days a week.
-It monitors every aspect of Globaltrans’ fleet of more than 40,000 gondola cars, managing shipments and routes to maximise efficiency, productivity and service quality.
+It monitors every aspect of Globaltrans’ fleet of more than 45,000 gondola cars, managing shipments and routes to maximise efficiency, productivity and service quality.